asilvaferna/Nodepop/README.md

 - Then, open a new terminal a run `$ npm run installDB` to load the mongoDB database.

+- Database location: `mongodb://localhost:27017/nodepop`.
+You can modify this location in `localConfig.js` file.

+## 🏃🏿‍ Running the API

+- Use `$ npm start` for starting the API.

+    - Use `$ npm run start-cluster` for running the API in cluster mode.

+OR

 - Use `$ npm run dev` if you are a developer and you want to test the API.

+    - Use `$ npm run dev-cluster` for testing cluster mode on dev.

 ## 🔥 Quality Assurance